shnam7/gulp-build-manager/README.md

 # Gulp Build Manager
 Gulp Build Manager, gbm in short, is an easy to use, configuration based gulp task manager.
-Users can create gulp tasks with simple build configuration.
-At the same time, javascript can be used to customize or extend the configuration.
+Users can create gulp tasks with simple build configurations.
+At the same time, javascript can be used to customize and extend the configuration.

 ## Key features
 - Various Buildt-in builders and plugins